Educational Psychology Doctor of Philosophy Degree Program

 A 3.5 cumulative average in 9 hours of graduate study taken before admission

-- Acceptable scores on the Graduate Record Examination (Verbal and Quantitative Tests)
+- Optional: scores from the Graduate Record Examination

 - A well-written personal statement that reflects the applicant's knowledge of and interest in doctoral study in educational psychology, and reveals a match between the applicant's goals and the program offerings.